BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-guitarstringsynth.md

 #### Hints
 * You can make use of Java's function `Math.random()`, which returns a random number between 0.0 and 1.0.
+* How can you manipulate this random number to become a value between 0.0 and 2.0?
+Then, you can further manipulate the value to be a number between -1.0 and 1.0.

 ### Part 3: The Final Plucked Sound (50%)